Esukhia/teachingtibetan.com/docs/mediation/text-expressing-response-to-creative-texts.md

 <!-- div:right-panel -->

-> Can indicate when they are following and can be made to understand what is necessary, if the interlocutor takes the trouble.
-Can communicate in simple and routine tasks using simple phrases to ask for and provide things, to get simple information and to discuss what to do next.
+> Can express their reactions to a work, reporting their feelings and ideas in simple language.
+Can state in simple language which aspects of a work especially interested them.
+Can state whether they liked a work or not and explain why in simple language.